 Terms of Engagement

-The following forth the standard terms of our engagement as lawyers.
-Unless modified in writing by mutual agreement, these terms are an integral part of our representation.
-Therefore, we ask that clients review these standard terms carefully and contact us promptly if there are any questions.
-Clients should retain these standard terms in their file.
+The following sets forth the standard terms of our engagement as your lawyers.
+Unless modified in writing by mutual agreement, these terms are an integral part of our representation of you.
+Therefore, we ask that you review these standard terms carefully and contact us promptly if you have any questions.
+You should retain these standard terms in your file.

 The Scope of Our Work >

-The firm has been asked to provide certain legal services.
-If we provide a separate engagement letter, that letter will describe the legal services we have agreed to provide.
-Clients should have a clear understanding of the legal services we will provide.
-Any questions that clients have about the scope of our services on the client's behalf should be brought to our attention promptly.
+You have requested us to provide you with certain legal services.
+Our engagement letter describes the legal services we have agreed to provide.
+You should have a clear understanding of the legal services we will provide.
+Any questions that you have about the scope of our services on your behalf should be brought to our attention promptly.

-We will at all times act on behalf of our clients to the best of our ability.
-Any expressions on our part concerning the outcome of a client's legal matters are expressions of our best professional judgment but are not guarantees.
+We will at all times act on your behalf to the best of our ability.
+Any expressions on our part concerning the outcome of your legal matters are expressions of our best professional judgment, but are not guarantees.
 Our opinions are necessarily limited by our knowledge of the facts and are based on the state of the law at the time they are expressed.

-Our client is the person or entity that is identified in the engagement letter and does not include any affiliates of such person or entity (i.e., if the client is a corporation or partnership, then any corporate parent, subsidiaries, employees, officers, directors, shareholders or partners of the corporation or partnership, or commonly owned corporations or partnerships) unless we have specifically agreed to such representation in the engagement letter.
+Our client is the person or entity that is identified in our engagement letter and does not include any affiliates of such person or entity (i.e., if you are a corporation or partnership, any corporate parent, subsidiaries, employees, officers, directors, shareholders or partners of the corporation or partnership, or commonly owned corporations or partnerships) unless we have specifically agreed to such representation.

-The attorney-client relationship will be considered terminated upon our completion of the services that we have been retained to perform.
-After completion of our engagement, changes may occur in applicable laws and regulations that could affect clients' rights and liabilities.
-Unless we are actually engaged after completion of such representation to provide additional advice on such issues, our firm has no continuing obligation to give advice with respect to any future legal developments that may pertain to such matter.
-If a client later retains us to perform additional services, our attorney-client relationship will be renewed subject to the terms of engagement, as agreed to at that time.
+The attorney-client relationship will be considered terminated upon our completion of the services that you have retained us to perform.
+After completion of this engagement, changes may occur in applicable laws and regulations that could affect your rights and liabilities.
+Unless we are actually engaged after completion of this representation to provide additional advice on such issues, our firm has no continuing obligation to give advice with respect to any future legal developments that may pertain to this matter.
+If you later retain us to perform additional services, our attorney-client relationship will be renewed subject to the terms of engagement, as agreed to at that time.

 Relationship with Other Clients >

-While we take care to assure there are no present conflicts in undertaking any engagement, it is always possible that while a client of the firm, a conflict of positions could arise between the client and another client of the firm.
-If this happens, consistent with our ethical duties, we will alert the client to the conflict and attempt to resolve the matter in a manner satisfactory to all involved.
-It is possible, however, that our ethical duties might require us to withdraw from representing a client in this matter.
+While we are unaware of any present conflicts in undertaking this engagement, it is always possible that while you are a client, a conflict of positions could arise between you and another client of the firm.
+If this happens, consistent with our ethical duties, we will alert you to the conflict and attempt to resolve the matter in a manner satisfactory to all involved.
+It is possible, however, that our ethical duties might require us to withdraw from representing you in this matter.

-It is also possible that we may be asked to represent another client with interests adverse to an existingmatter wholly unrelated to the work we are, or have been, performing for a client.
-If we wish to do so, and if we conclude that the representation would not adversely affect our ability to represent a client effectively in the matter, we may request the client's consent to undertake the new representation.
+It is also possible that we may be asked to represent another client with interests adverse to you on a matter wholly unrelated to the work we are, or have been, performing for you.
+If we wish to do so, and if we conclude that the representation would not adversely affect our ability to represent you effectively in your matter, we may request your consent to undertake the new representation.

 Who Will Provide the Legal Services >

 Customarily, each client of the firm has a principal attorney contact.
-Subject to the supervisory role of the principal attorney, a client's work or parts of it may be performed by other lawyers, paralegals or law clerks in the firm.
+Subject to the supervisory role of the principal attorney, your work, or parts of it, may be performed by other lawyers, paralegals, or law clerks in the firm.
 Such delegation may be for the purpose of involving lawyers or paralegals with special expertise in a given area or for the purpose of providing services on the most efficient and timely basis.
-Whenever practicable, we will advise clients of the names of those attorneys and paralegals who work on client matters.
+Whenever practicable, we will advise you of the names of those attorneys and paralegals who work on your matters.

 Fees for Services >

-We will keep accurate records of the time we devote to a matter, including conferences (both in person and over the telephone), negotiations, preparation of correspondence and electronic mail communications, factual and legal investigation, research and analysis, document preparation and revision, court appearances, travel on a client's behalf, and other related matters.
-We record time in units of tenths of an hour, and our billing statements will show the time devoted to a client matter in an itemized format.
+We will keep accurate records of the time we devote to your matter, including conferences (both in person and over the telephone), negotiations, preparation of correspondence and electronic mail communications, factual and legal investigation, research and analysis, document preparation and revision, court appearances, travel on your behalf, and other related matters.
+We record time in units of tenths of an hour, and our billing statements will show the time devoted to your matter in an itemized format.

 The hourly rates of our lawyers and paralegals are adjusted periodically to reflect current levels of legal experience, changes in overhead costs and other factors.